kevinslin/seed-tldr/vault/common.meson.md

 > SCons-like build system that uses python as a front-end language and Ninja as a building backend.
 > More information: <https://mesonbuild.com>.

-- Generate a c project with a given name and version:
+- Generate a C project with a given name and version:

 `meson init --language={{c}} --name={{myproject}} --version={{0.1}}`